janhsimon/aem/readme.md

 (The fields above repeated for each keyframe in the file.)

 The time of the keyframe is defined in seconds.
-Keyframes are generic, they can represent position, rotation or scale keyframes, depending on how the animation using the keyframe is indexing it.
+Keyframes are generic, they can represent position, rotation or scale keyframes, depending on how the sequence using the keyframe is indexing it.
 For position and scale keyframes, the last component W is 0.
 For rotation keyframes, the X, Y, Z, W values define a quaternion that expresses the rotation of the keyframe.